-- 1. The librarian requests the library material from another library through ILL.
-A library staff picks up the material from the lending library. - The librarian notifies the requesting library patron when the material arrives. - 3.
-The requesting library patron check out the material at the 3/F Milagros Del Rosario Bldg or at the 2/F Learning Center 2 service counter.
+- 1. Library patron submits request to the library staff for evaluation and processing. - 2.
+Library staff requests the material from another library through ILL.
+A library staff picks up the material from the lending library. - 3.
+Library staff notifies the requesting library patron when the material becomes available for pick up.

+4. The requesting library patron checks out the material at the 3/F Milagros Del Rosario Bldg or at the 2/F Learning Center 2 service counter.
 He/She must present his/her valid identification card upon pick up.
 A transaction receipt will be issued to the patron for his/her record.
-The due date should be noted by the patron.
+The due date should be noted by the patron (Loan period and other restrictions are subject to the policies and procedures set by the lending library).